FelixHenninger/lab.js/docs/meta/roadmap.rst

 The library aims for biannual major releases in a tick-tock pattern.
 The summer release will be allowed to break backward compatibility if necessary, but the API should remain stable for the remainder of the year, though features may be added.
-This very similar to the concept of `semantic versioning
+This is very similar to the concept of `semantic versioning
 <http://semver.org/>`_.

 ----